an inheritance / a threat / a haunting, video installation, print series, custom curtains, 2022

-In 'an inheritance /a threat / a haunting’, Nnebe replicates the steps taken by enslaved Africans to create a powder derived from cassava (a naturally poisonous plant indigenous to South America) with which to poison slave masters.
-Through this work, these steps are reimagined as a recipe passed down from generation to generation - a transmission from ancestors long gone - for how to assert one's subjectivity in the face of an (un)livability that persists in the wake of transatlantic slavery, as described by academic Christina Sharpe.
+In 'an inheritance /a threat / a haunting’, Nnebe replicates the steps taken by enslaved Africans to transform cassava into a poison and weapon to be used against slave masters.
+Through this work, these steps are reimagined as a recipe passed down from generation to generation - a transmission from ancestors long gone - for how to assert one's subjectivity in the face of dehumanization.
 Turning to forgotten histories of resistance and refusal, the work acts as a meditation on Black rage, not as something to be choked down and repressed, but as a generative and liberatory form of affect.

 Embracing the notion of a weapon hidden in plain sight, the video installation at once displays and preserves the secret of the intended poisoning.
 Similarly, the curtains in the neo-colonial home in which the exhibition took place speak to the invisible and exploited care labour that would have made such poisonings possible.